-- 1. Clothing - A. Inappropriate exposure of the body.
+- A. Modest dress is expected.
+No inappropriate exposure of the body.
 (Examples: no bare shoulders, bare midriffs, backs, sides, or chest.
 No clothing made of mesh or sheer material.
 No tube or tank tops.
 No exposed bra straps.)
-Midriff is not exposed when arms are lifted over head. - B. Clothing, buttons, or jewelry with words, phrases, symbols, pictures, or insignia which are obscene, profane, racist, "gang" related, related to drugs, alcohol, or tobacco use. - C. Shoes with cleats or abrasive soles which might cause damage to school property; bedroom slippers, shower shoes, bare feet.
-(Appropriate footwear must be worn.) - D. Extremely tight clothing (examples: spandex, etc.) - E. Lack of appropriate underclothing.
+Midriff should not be exposed when arms are lifted over head. - B. Clothing, buttons, or jewelry with words, phrases, symbols, pictures, or insignia which are obscene, profane, racist, "gang" related, related to drugs, alcohol, or tobacco use are prohibited. - C. Shoes with cleats or abrasive soles which might cause damage to school property; bedroom slippers, shower shoes, bare feet are not permitted.
+(Appropriate footwear must be worn.) - D. Extremely tight clothing (examples: spandex, etc.) is not permitted

+- E. Appropriate undergarments must be worn.
 Undershirt type upper garments are NOT to be worn as the only upper garment. - F. Dresses, shorts, and skirts MUST BE MID-THIGH IN LENGTH WHILE SEATED.
 No nylon shorts, running shorts, gym shorts, bicycle shorts, cut-offs, or bathing suits.
-(Exceptions: Cheerleader and Majorette uniforms on days designated by the administration and for physics education class.) - G. Clothing with holes above the knees may NOT be worn. - H. Leggings worn solely as pants.
-Leggings must be covered by appropriate shorts or skirts. - I. Shorts and/or pants MUST be worn waist high.
-Pants may not sag below the waste. - J. Coats or jackets worn to school are to be kept in the student's locker during the school day.
+(Exceptions: Cheerleader and Majorette uniforms on days designated by the administration and for physical education class.) - G. Clothing with large, excessive and/or revealing holes may NOT be worn. - H. Leggings must be covered by appropriate shorts or skirts. - I. Shorts and/or pants MUST be worn waist high.
+Pants may not sag below the waist. - J. Coats or jackets worn as outerwear are to be kept in the student's locker during the school day.
 They are not to be worn or carried to classes. - K. "Tank Tops", "Spaghetti Straps", exposed bra straps or camis are not permitted.
 Tops must cover from the shoulder to the collar bone.